adospace/reactorui-maui-docs/getting-started.md

 ## Migrate from the default MAUI project template

-It's totally fine to start from a standard MAUI project template: below we'll see what it's required to move a brand-new project to use MauiReactor.
-This short guide helps also to make a port from an existing MVVM project to MauiReactor.
+It's totally fine to start from a standard MAUI project template: below we'll see what is required to migrate a brand new project to MauiReactor.
+This short guide also helps to make a port from an existing MVVM project to MauiReactor.

 #### Step 1